Excel VBA: How to Exit a For Loop: 5 Methods

 How to Break an Infinite Loop or Any VBA Loop with Keyboard in Excel

 Breaking a loop using the keyboard is important because it allows the user to stop an infinite or long-running loop that may otherwise freeze or crash the program or the computer.
 By pressing the Ctrl + Break keys, the user can interrupt the loop and stop the execution of the code, preventing any potential harm or damage to the system.
-It is, therefore, important for programmers to include ways to break loops in their code and for users to be aware of how to do so in case they encounter an infinite or long-running loop.
+It is, therefore, important for programmers to include ways to break loops in their code and for users to know how to do so in case of an infinite or long-running loop.
 Below is an example:

 Best Practice While Using a Loop in Excel VBA